ibm-cloud-architecture/tabular-terraform/README.md

 ## Overview

-- Terraformer handles the creation of Terraform syntax leaving the user to focus on the creation of simple spreadsheet data that is used by Terraformer in creating the Terraform files.
+- Terraformer handles the creation of Terraform syntax leaving the user to focus on the creation of data that is used by Terraformer in creating the Terraform files.
 See [Terraformer Example](/example/example.md).
 - For new Terraform users, Terraformer helps to get on the Terraform bandwagon by using and learning Terraform without focusing on the Terraform syntax.
 - For experienced Terraform users, Terraformer helps to expedite the implementation of Terraform, or Terraformer can be used on individual parts of a Terraform implementation such as the rules for ACLs and Security Groups.
 - Terraformer is provided with no formal support but problems can be reported by opening a GitHub issue.